 Roark donated 100% of profits generated on June 3rd from Roark.com to EJI.org in pursuit of racial justice and equality.
 The Equal Justice Initiative is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.

 Black Lives Matter

 Color Of Change

 This week, Roark ceased operations in order to allow employees to participate in their beliefs.
 From there, we’ll continue to publish voices of the movement, invite conversation with Black leadership on our “Couchside Chats” series on IG Live and push for more diversity in the work place and on our adventures.

-Roark is but one small company and we are all just individuals – but as of today we are all connected in an unprecedented way because of the unjust murders of George Floyd, Ahmaud Arbery, Breonna Taylor and countless others.
+Roark is but one small company and we are all just individuals - but as of today we are all connected in an unprecedented way because of the unjust deaths of George Floyd, Ahmaud Arbery, Breonna Taylor and countless others.
 Let’s use this new fabric as means to speak truth, converse, mend distrust, help rebuild Black communities, force National legislation and begin to achieve the goals of this Chapter of Change.